linz/topo-workflows/CONTRIBUTING.md

   - "{{= sprig.empty(inputs.parameters.start_datetime) ? '' : '--start-year=' + sprig.trunc(4, inputs.parameters.start_datetime) }}"
 ```

-Will result to not passing `--start-year` at all if `inputs.parameters.start_datetime` is empty
+Will result to not passing `--start-year` at all if `inputs.parameters.start_datetime` is empty.

 #### Bad